HassanAlsaleh/robotic_Arm_Control/README.md

+index.css is used to style the index page.

 Database has 8 columns 6 for the engines values 1 for the state and 1 for the entry which is always 1.